-Sponsored by the Center for Ethics in Society, we invite you to join your colleagues from across New Hampshire for this exciting opportunity to hear from two national experts from the Building and Fire Officials community about the growing housing shortage in our communities.
-Robert Duval and Karl Fippinger will bring their experience from around the country to help identify real and perceived hurdles to housing and how Building and Fire Officials are uniquely positioned in crafting solutions.
+Sponsored by the Center for Ethics in Society, we invite you to join your colleagues from across New Hampshire for this exciting opportunity to hear from three experts from the Building and Fire Officials community about the growing housing shortage in our communities.
+Robert Duval, Karl Fippinger, and William McKinney will bring their experience from around New Hampshire and the country to help identify real and perceived hurdles to housing and how Building and Fire Officials are uniquely positioned in crafting solutions.

 Robert Duval is Senior Fire Investigator and Northeast Regional Director of the National Fire Protection Association (NFPA).
 As Regional Director, Duval is responsible for outreach regarding code adoptions, and training.
 He has conducted investigations into several significant incidents in the Northeast, including the 2003 investigations of the tragic Rhode Island nightclub fire that killed 100 people.
 Duval also serves at the Chief of the Atwood Hose Fire Company in his hometown of Wauregan, Connecticut, where he has been a member since 1981.
 Duval received his Bachelor's Degree in Mechanical Engineering Technology from Northeastern University.